amzrk2/vector-docs/docs/contribute.md

 ### SCSS Scopes

-All basic components in `@/components` should not use scoped styles, styles of those needs to be named like `v-component-ctx`.
+All basic components in `@/components` should not use scoped styles, styles of those needs to be named like `a-component-ctx`.

 Alternatively, all view components in `@/views` should use scoped styles.

 ## License

-This project is released under `Apache License 2.0`, for more information read the [LICENSE](https://github.com/dsrkafuu/vector-analytics/blob/main/LICENSE).
+This project is released under `MIT License`, for more information read the [LICENSE](https://github.com/dsrkafuu/aofuji-analytics/blob/main/LICENSE).

 Copyright © 2020-present DSRKafuU (<https://dsrkafuu.su>)